blind-oracle/riemann-relay/README.md

 [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge-flat.svg)](https://github.com/avelino/awesome-go)

 # riemann-relay
-This is a service that receives a Riemann Protobuf-formatted event stream and sends it to a one or more targets in Riemann or Graphite format.
+This is a service that receives a Riemann Protobuf-formatted event stream and sends it to one or more targets in Riemann or Graphite format.
 Although that can be done in Riemann itself, this service is simpler, probably faster and lightweight (no Java)

 ## Features